Configure player

 Once you've created your MIDI client, then you create MIDI port objects.
 And these are objects through which your client actually sends and receives MIDI.
 Not to be confused with MIDI hardware ports, like you would see on a MIDI interface.
 These are more like, if you remember MIDI Manager, the little virtual triangles on the ins and outs of your program.
 Another analogy is Mach ports.
 Those are your program's communication receptacles, you can think of them as.

-Okay, before we look at how to actually perform MIDI I/O, let's look at the data structures in which MIDI messages are sent and received.
-We have this thing called a MIDI packet list, which provides a list of time stamped packets to or from one endpoint.
-You'll use this both in receiving MIDI and sending MIDI.
+Okay, before we look at how to actually perform MIDI.io, let's look at the data structures in which MIDI messages are sent and received.
+We have this thing called a MIDI packet list, which provides a list of timestamped packets to or from one endpoint.
+And you'll use this both in receiving MIDI and sending MIDI.
 It's a variable length structure, which in turn contains multiple variable length structures.
-The first argument is simply the number of packets, and then it's followed by MIDI packet structures, which are variable length.
-There can be any number of those.
+So the first argument is simply the number of packets.
+And then it's followed by MIDI packet structures, which are variable length.
+And there can be any number of those.

 So at the bottom there's the prototype for the MIDI read proc, which is your callback function to receive MIDI.
 It gets called back in a very high priority thread that gets created on your behalf by the core MIDI framework.
 You need to be aware of any possible synchronization issues with the data that you're accessing in that thread.